cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 well.

-Unlike signatures in a single-party setting, threshold signatures require cooperation among a threshold number of signer participants each holding a share of a common private key.
+Unlike signatures in a single-party setting, threshold signatures require cooperation among a threshold number of signing participants each holding a share of a common private key.
 The security of threshold schemes in general assumes that an adversary can corrupt strictly fewer than a threshold number of signer participants.